morris/vanilla-todo/README.md

 built only with standard web technologies, covering as many aspects of the development process as possible.

-This case study is an attempt to fill this gap, at least a little bit.
+This case study is an attempt to fill this gap, at least a little bit, and inspire further research in the area.

 ## 2. Method